" I haven't been

 booth and even more amusing to see someone standing talking into the belly of

 some gigantic bird.
-The zoo was

 well worthwhile even though the cages were more reminiscent of early zoos